Dev-OtedGamer/Dev-OtedGamer/README.md

 - Designed interactive HTML/CSS site maps for internal navigation
 - Authored training guides, SOPs, and validation documentation
 - Stepped into supervisory roles, supported admin operations, and led with initiative

-## 💼 Experience Software Developer | Tech Academy Projects Remote | 2024 – 2025
-Developed multiple games and applications using Unity, C#, Unreal Engine, and C++.
-Created systems using object-oriented programming, including inheritance, polymorphism, and encapsulation.
-Built a coin collection game in Unity featuring jump mechanics, player input control, and animation.
-Programmed a random level generator in Unreal Engine 5 using C++ that spawns coins and obstacles dynamically.
-Designed a vendor upgrade system using Blueprints for real-time interaction and purchases with collected coins.
-Constructed a Star System simulation in Unity, implementing orbital motion, lighting, and shadows.
-Developed full-stack ASP.NET Core Razor Pages applications, setting up secure HTTP pipelines and routing.
-Practiced version control using Git and GitHub for collaborative development and project submission.
-Emphasized code quality, usability, and workflow efficiency across all projects.

 ## 🎯 Goals
 - Land a junior game dev or level design role